United and Alternative Left

 United and Alternative Left (Esquerra Unida i Alternativa, EUiA) is a political party in Catalonia, Spain.
-EUiA has 4000 members, and it is the Catalan correspondent of the Spain-wide United Left (IU).
+EUiA has 4000 members, and until 2019 was the Catalan correspondent of the Spain-wide United Left (IU).

-It was formed in 1998 as a schism from Iniciativa per Catalunya (IpC).
+It was formed in 1998 as a schism from Initiative for Catalonia Greens (ICV).
 It comprises an alliance of Party of the Communists of Catalonia, Living Unified Socialist Party of Catalonia, POR, PRT-IR, PASOC, CEA, and CLI.
 After competing in a series of elections with their former colleagues at Iniciativa, the two parties agreed to run together as an electoral coalition.
-Currently, 2 out of the 12 MPs at the regional Parliament of Catalonia ascribed to the IpC-EUiA group are members of this latter party.
+In 2015, the party joined the electoral coalition En Comú Podem.
+In 2017, it was one of the founding parties of Catalunya en Comú, being expelled from the organization two years later as it was no longer the Catalan correspondent of United Left.
+Since 2023 it has participated in the Republican Left of Catalonia lists at the local level.